Keider Montero: Career

+Detroit Tigers

+2024

 On November 14, 2023, the Tigers added Montero to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to Triple–A Toledo to begin the 2024 season.
 On May 29, 2024, Montero was promoted to the major leagues to make his Major League debut against the Pittsburgh Pirates in the second game of their doubleheader.
 He was the team's 27th man for the game and was sent down afterwards.
 He was called up again to start a game on June 26, but was sent down the next day when another pitcher was activated off the injured list.
 Montero was again called up on July 3, to start a game after starting pitcher Casey Mize had to be placed on the injured list.
 On September 10, he pitched a complete game shutout against the Colorado Rockies, while facing the minimum of 27 batters.
 He only allowed 3 hits, and all of them were forced out on double-plays.
 Montero made 19 appearances (16 starts) for Detroit during his rookie campaign, posting a 6–6 record and 4.76 ERA with 77 strikeouts across 98 1/3 innings pitched.

+2025

 Montero was optioned to Triple-A Toledo to begin the 2025 season.
-He was recalled April 15 to make an April 16 start against the Milwaukee Brewers.
+He was recalled April 15 in order to start the next day against the Milwaukee Brewers.
 Montero appeared in 20 games (12 starts) for the 2025 Tigers, posting a 5–3 record with a 4.37 ERA and 72 strikeouts in 90 2/3 innings.
 Montero earned a save in Game 1 of the 2025 American League Division Series against the Seattle Mariners, pitching a scoreless 11th inning.

+2026

+Montero was optioned to Triple-A Toledo to begin the 2026 season.
+He was recalled April 4 in order to start the next day after starting pitcher Justin Verlander had to be placed on the injured list.

+Pitch selection

+Montero throws four-seam and sinking two-seam fastballs, both in the 93 to 96 MPH range, with the four-seam topping out at 98 MPH.
+His primary off-speed pitch is a slider in the 83 to 86 MPH range.
+He also throws an occasional knuckle curve at 78 to 81 MPH and a changeup at 85 to 88 MPH.